ethereum-oasis-op/L2/workitems/EVM-based-L2-address-aliasing/evm-based-l2-address-aliasing-v1.0-psd01.md

 The ability to unambiguously, and deterministically, relate an address for a digital asset (smart contract) or an externally owned account (EOA) between EVM based L1s, L2s, and Sidechains where this digital asset or EOA exists, also known as address aliasing, is critical prerequisite for interoperability between EVM based L1s, L2s, and Sidechains.
 However, there is currently no way to do so in a standardized way -- imagine every internet service provider were to define its own IP addresses.

-Hence, this document establishes an unambiguous and deterministic standard for EVM based address aliasing based on the concept of root --> leaf where an address alias is derived based on the address on the origin chain and an offset which is an immutable characteristic of the origin chain.
+Hence, this document establishes an unambiguous and deterministic standard for EVM based address aliasing based on the concept of root &rarr; leaf where an address alias is derived based on the address on the origin chain and an offset which is an immutable characteristic of the origin chain.

-See Figure 1 for the conceptual root--> leaf design with offset.
+See Figure 1 for the conceptual root &rarr; leaf design with offset.

 <div align="center">
 <figure>